 Some buyers think that expensive branded laptops last longer than cheaper ones.
 Proper usage of laptops prolongs its life, not the brand itself.
 If you handle your laptop with care, keep it in a safe spot.
 In addition, avoid spilling on it.
 So, it would also last a long time.

 Does the price define the quality of the laptop?

 The most expensive laptop does not mean it is the best.

-The real practical step when buying your laptop is if you really need it and if it does fit your priorities.
-You may buy a laptop with top-notch specs, but it will only become practical if you will be able to use them all.
+The actual practical step when buying your laptop is if you really need it and if it does fit your priorities.
+You may purchase a laptop with top-notch specs, but it will only become practical if you can use them all.

-Focus on your needs first before getting carried away with the high-edge capabilities.
-In case you must buy a new laptop but your savings is not enough, you can just get a personal loan from Cash Mart.
+Focus on your needs first before getting carried away with high-edge capabilities.
+For example, if you must buy a new laptop, but your savings are not enough, you can get a personal loan from Cash Mart.